 1. Don’t stick your feet out: Don’t stick out your feet in Thailand – perhaps while sitting at a table or relaxing as you sit (or worse – don’t put them on the table).
 This is considered very rude so make sure to keep your feet tucked beneath you or away from other people.

-Don’t put your feet up to get comfortable any anything not expressly meant for lying down (stretching out on a pool bed is fine, sticking your feet in the air on a bench at the airport is not).
+2. Don’t put your feet up: Don’t put your feet up to get comfortable any anything not expressly meant for lying down.
+Stretching your feet out on a pool bed is fine while sticking your feet in the air on a bench at the airport is not.

 Where to take your shoes off in Thailand?

 Further to this, if feet are dirty – so are shoes.
 If your shoes stay outside, the dirt stays outside.
 Makes sense, right?
 As such, you’ll notice pairs of shoes scattered outside many places you’ll go in Thailand.
 Here are a few rules of thumb:

 1. Outside your hotel room: Many hotels will expect you to leave your shoes outside the room (it’s just polite to your hosts).
 You’ll notice all hotel staff who visit your room will do the same.

 2. Homes and small shops: Certainly when visiting homes and places with a more personal connection – like a family-owned business or small shop – you’ll also take your shoes off outside.
 This generally applies if you’ll likely interact one-on-one with the shop owner.